Malola2015/planningCourse/assignments/pathplanning/PRA2.md

 6. Implement the Euclidean, Manhattan and Octile heuristics for A*/Theta*.
 These functions take the initial and final points as tuples (X, Y) and must return a float with the heuristic value.

-7. Run the 3 algorithms and compare the results, changing when appropriate the heuristic.
+7. Create the image given on [slide 19](=HIPERVINCULO("https://github.com/Malola2015/planningCourse/blob/master/techniques/pp.pdf";"Robotics: Path-Planning"),  run the 3 algorithms and compare the results, changing the heuristics.

 ### Integration